-Around 2,500 Drokpas live in three small villages in a disputed territory between India and Pakistan, in the only fertile valley of Ladakh.
-The Drokpas are completely different– physically, culturally, linguistically and socially – from the Tibeto-Burman inhabitants of most of Ladakh.
+Around 2,500 Brokpas live in three small villages in a disputed territory between India and Pakistan, in the only fertile valley of Ladakh.
+The Brokpas are completely different– physically, culturally, linguistically and socially – from the Tibeto-Burman inhabitants of most of Ladakh.

 “Boast during the day, be humble at night”